1981 - The Society of Automotive Engineers (SAE) in the United States started running its Formula SAE programme.

 2014 – TU Delft (Netherlands) took the win with Oxford Brookes top of the UK leaderboard.

-2016 – University of Stuttgart (Stuttgart) reclaim the crown and University of Bath retain the UK top spot.
+2016 – University of Stuttgart (Germany) reclaim the crown and University of Bath retain the UK top spot.

 2017 – Cardiff Racing take the title with their combustion engine car, ‘Gwyneth’, and are crowned the inaugural British winners of FSUK